-November 21.—REPRESENTATIVE-elect Genaro Magsaysay, younger brother of the late President Magsaysay, led well-wishers who continued to call this day on President Garcia to congratulate him on his recent victory in the presidential elections.
+November 21.—REPRESENTATIVE-elect Genaro Magsaysay, younger brother of the late President Magsaysay, led well-wishers who continued tip call this day on President Garcia to congratulate him on his recent victory in the presidential elections.

-At the same tune, the Zambales solon told the President that he would support in Congress the program of government of the Administration.
+At the same time, the Zambales solon told the President that he would support in Congress the program of government of the Administration.

 Two other members of the Magsaysay family accompanied Rep.-elect Magsaysay when he called on President Garcia.
 They were Mrs. Luisa Magsaysay-Corpus and Mrs. Soledad Magsaysay-Cabrera.

 Gov. Esmeraldo Eco, LP, of Camarines Norte also called on the President and presented a copy of the resolution of the provincial board of his province, conveying to the Chief Executive its decision “to cross party lines in the administration of governmental affairs to serve best the interests and welfare of the constituents of the province of Camarines Norte.”